helpingstar/cs285-script/script/CS_285_Lecture_7_Part_4.md

 70. Alright, so regular value iteration can be written extremely concisely as just repeatedly applying this one step V goes to BV.
 71. Now let's go to the fitted value iteration algorithm.
 72. The fitted value iteration algorithm has another operation.
-73. It has a step two where you actually perform the art min with respect to phi.
+73. It has a step two where you actually perform the art min with respect to ϕ.
 74. How can we mathematically understand that second step?
 75. So the first step is basically the Bellman backup.
 76. The second step trains the neural network.